dotnet/csharplang/proposals/extensions_v2.md

 A rough strawman of the syntax is as follows.
 In all cases, the extended type is shown to be generic, to indicate handling that complex case:

 Note: the strawman is not intended to be final form.
 That said, it is useful to see any proposed form with all members to ensure that it's generally comprehensible.
-A form that is only good for properties, but not for other members, it likely not appropriate.
+For example, a form that is only good for properties, but not for other members, it likely not appropriate.

 ```c#
 extension E